28th- 30th AUGUST 2020

 Now in its 10th year, the project forms an important part of the Great British Rhythm & Blues Festival.
 It has gone from strength to strength, attracting younger musicians of a very high standard from across the UK.

-In 2019, the project’s organisers, Jessica Foxley Music Projects, will invite four outstanding, younger acts to play sets on the two main stages, the Hippodrome and the Muni, on Saturday and Sunday afternoon.
+In 2019, the project’s organisers, Jessica Foxley Music Projects, will invite four outstanding, younger under-the-radar acts to play sets on the two main stages, the Hippodrome and the Muni, on Saturday and Sunday afternoon.

 The selection of the 2019 Jessica Foxley Stages acts will be made by a panel of judges, which includes professionals from the blues music industry.

 Plus, one of the bands playing at the Great British Rhythm and Blues Festival, under the Jessica Foxley Stages banner, will be offered the opportunity to participate in the 6th UK Blues Challenge, which will take place in September 2020.

 The selected Jessica Foxley Stages band will join four other bands that will have been chosen by a panel of more than 550 people drawn from all spheres of the blues in the UK.